 Main Circle: The pickup and drop off spot by Alumni Hall.

-Manor Madness Week: a week in the Fall consisting of various Manor festivities - from Manor Quad races to pie-eating competitions - that celebrate the greatness of Morrissey.
+Manor Madness Week: A week in both the Fall and Spring semesters, consisting of various Manor festivities - from Manor Quad races to pie-eating competitions - that celebrate the greatness of Morrissey.
 The week wraps up with a Formal or SYR dance on the weekend.

 Mod Quad: Area of Campus north of the Hesburgh Library and south of Stepan Center.
 This is home to four dorms: PW, PE, Siegfried and Knott.